 The east London favourite is known for its grungy aesthetic and the stacks of vintage sewing machines lining the windows of every outpost from London to New York City.
 And no wonder they’ve been retired to window displays – evidently, these things have been hard at work crafting the best slouchy cardigans around.
 Thought a knitted button-up couldn’t be rock and roll?
 Think again.

 It might be where your dad shops, but you shouldn’t write British high-street stalwart Next off when shopping for some A-grade office-appropriate knitwear.

 The humble cardigan cemented its place long ago as a preppy icon.
-But did you know it’s got its woollen claws into more than one fashion subculture?
+But did you know it’s got its woolen claws into more than one fashion subculture?

 Perhaps not.
-But, regardless, the British high-street hero is still the go-to establishment for indie-inflected knitted button throughs.
-Expect unrivalled variety, fair prices and body-hugging cuts aplenty.
+But, regardless, the British high-street hero is still the go-to establishment for indie-inflected knitted button-throughs.
+Expect unrivaled variety, fair prices, and body-hugging cuts aplenty.

 You know how we said Scotland is the spiritual home of quality knitwear?
 Well, if you didn’t believe us, you need only look to the work of Inverallan for all the evidence you could possibly need.